-36. Where members undertake engagements for fees which are contingent upon the successful outcome of a transaction such as a bid, offer, purchase, sale or raising finance, members should take particular care to ensure that the arrangements do not prejudice their independence and objectivity with regard to any other role which they may have, such as auditors or reporting accountants of either the bidder or the target.
+36. Where a professional accountant undertakes an engagement for a fee which is contingent upon the successful outcome of a transaction such as a bid, offer, purchase, sale or raising finance, the professional accountant shall take particular care to ensure that the arrangements do not prejudice their independence and objectivity with regard to any other role which they may have, such as auditor or reporting accountant of either the bidder or the target.